-2.2.
-Position of the DSBM within the organisational structure of the University, its relations
+2.2 Position of the DSBM within the organisational structure of the University, its relations

 The DSBM is an organisational unit of Corvinus Doctoral Schools offering a doctoral programme under the professional supervision of the Vice-Rector for Research.
-In the area of education and research, the institutes primarily involved in the work of the DSBM are the university institutes engaged in business and management sciences, in particular the Institutes of Marketing, Finance, Accounting, Business Law, Business Economics, Business Development and Management, but it also cooperates with the other doctoral schools and institutes of CUB.
+In the area of education and research, the institutes primarily involved in the work of the DSBM are the university institutes engaged in business and management sciences, in particular the Institute of Sustainable Development. the Institute of Marketing and Communication Sciences, the Institute of Operations and Decision Sciences, the Institute of Finance, the Institute of Accounting and Law, the Institute of Entrepreneurship and Innovation and the Institute of Strategy and Management, but it also cooperates with the other doctoral schools and institutes of CUB (for instance with the Corvinus Institute for Advanced Studies).
 The DSBM is a member of the EDAMBA1 and CESEENET2 international organisations and seeks to take their recommendations and guidelines into consideration.

-2.3.
-Specialisations of the DSBM
+2.3 SPECIALISATIONS OF THE DSBM